To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The ACC has declined to comment on the case, but finance permanent secretary Calle Schlettwein confirmed that charges were laid after the Chinese company, Nuctec, was awarded an uncontested contract to supply R500-million of scanners to Namibia’s airports and harbours.

 In 2007 the Mail & Guardian revealed that Nuctec had won a R3-billion tender to supply scanners to the South African Revenue Service.
-Their local agent, the M&G reported, was Africa Strategic Asset Protection, a company we showed had corruptly won security contracts at Parliament.
+M&G reported, was Africa Strategic Asset Protection, a company we showed had corruptly won security contracts at Parliament.

 Nuctec’s president, Hu Haifeng, has become embroiled in a similar scandal in the Philippines.
 Although Schlettwein opposed the deal being done outside the ambit of the local tender board, he appears to have been overruled by Finance Minister Saara Kuugongelwa-Amadhila.